 Prevention Tips

-pingtest.netorspeedtest-cli.
-Anything above 150ms can cause call drops. - Turn on real-time monitoring in your dialer dashboard to catch campaigns with low answer rates or too many drop-offs.
+- Turn on real-time monitoring in your dialer dashboard to track answer rates, drop-offs, and agent availability.
+Set alerts for campaigns with answer rates below 20% or drop rates above 5%.

-- Schedule a weekly restart** of your dialer server or cloud instance to clear memory leaks and reset connections.
+- Schedule a weekly restart of your dialer server or cloud instance to clear memory leaks and reset active connections.
+This is especially handy for on-premises dialer servers.

-- Use compliance scrubbing tools to automatically filter out numbers on Do Not Call lists or those that look invalid.
+- Use compliance scrubbing tools to automatically filter out numbers on Do Not Call lists or those with invalid formats.
+Tools like TCPA Compliance help cut legal risks and boost call quality.

-- Train agents to log out properly at the end of their shifts—ghost agents hogging lines can block real calls.
+- Train agents to log out properly at the end of shifts to avoid “ghost agents” hogging lines.
+Those phantom agents can block real calls and tank your system’s efficiency.

 How does an outbound dialer work?

-A power dialer is the simplest version.
-When an agent finishes a call, the dialer immediately calls the next number on your list.
-If someone picks up, the call gets routed to an agent.
+A power dialer is the simplest version: when an agent ends a call, the dialer immediately dials the next number.
+If someone picks up, the call gets routed to an available agent.
 If not, the dialer moves on to the next number.
+Predictive dialers take it further by using algorithms to predict when agents will finish calls and when contacts will answer, squeezing every possible minute of talk time out of your team.
+Most modern dialers play nice with CRM systems, logging call outcomes and updating contact records automatically.

 What is Cisco Outbound dialer?